 - Cmdlet: Get-CsOnlinePowerShellEndpoint

-The two functions are of primary interest and used for making connections to you Skype for Business Online tenant.
-We use the New-CsOnlineSession function to create a remote PowerShell session to Skype for Business Online.
-We import that session using Import-PSSession.
-This session downloads a module prefixed with “tmp” that contains the remaining commands to manage the service.
+There are two functions used for making connections to your Skype for Business Online tenant.
+The New-CsOnlineSession function created a remote PowerShell session to Skype for Business Online.
+You import that session using Import-PSSession.
+This session downloads a module prefixed with “tmp” containing the remaining commands to manage the service.

-After Microsoft Teams came around, it eventually got its own PowerShell module.
-It is installable from the PowerShell Gallery:
+After Microsoft Teams came around, Microsoft released its own PowerShell module.
+You install it from the PowerShell Gallery:

 Install-Module -Name MicrosoftTeams

-This module first included basic commands around Teams and user management.
+This module includes basic commands around team, channel, and user management.

-However, the Skype for Business Online continued to receive new Teams commands (often designated in the commands with “CsTeams”).
-The older Skype module is still needed to manage some settings while this second Teams module gains additional functionality.
+However, Skype for Business Online continued to receive new Teams commands (often designated in the commands with “CsTeams”).
+The older Skype module is still needed to manage some settings, while this second Teams module gains additional functionality.

 Merging the Modules